sujithvaddi/emotions/README.md

 ###React Notes
 React component inner function sometimes require binding or passing in 'this' parameter to use defined functions, props and state.
 For example, ajax calls require binding 'this' for success calls, and any calls to map requires 'this' to be passed in as a second parameter.

-React components are ALWAYS required to be closed with a '/', including native html elements '<br>', which needs to be corrected to '<br/>'.
+React components are ALWAYS required to be closed with a '/', including native html elements e.g. `<br>`, which needs to be corrected to `<br/>`.

 The EmoUI component passes a lot of functions down so child nodes can change state that are eventually rendered by other child nodes.
-This would've been much better managed with a Flux implementation such as [Redux](https://github.com/reactjs/redux).
+This would've been better managed with a Flux implementation such as [Redux](https://github.com/reactjs/redux).

 ##Server